Sir Edward Devereux, 1st Baronet of Castle Bromwich: Career

 Edward Devereux was born about 1544, and was the son of Walter Devereux, 1st Viscount Hereford by his second wife, Margaret Garneys, daughter of Robert Garneys of Kenton, Suffolk.
 His father established him at Castle Bromwich upon his marriage to Catherine Arden of Park Hall, Warwickshire.
 He inherited little property on the death of his father, but purchased in 1572 from his half-nephew, Walter Devereux, 1st Earl of Essex, the reversion of the Warwickshire manor of Castle Bromwich, which formed part of the jointure of his mother Margaret, the Dowager Viscountess of Hereford.
 Sir Edward then built Castle Bromwich Hall in 1599, a mansion built in the Jacobean style.

 He was the Member of Parliament for Tamworth from 1588 to 1589.

 He served as Sheriff of Warwickshire from 1593 to 1594.

-Following the execution of his great-nephew, Robert Devereux, 2nd Earl of Essex, for treason, Edward Devereux and several of his relatives were reported to Sir Robert Cecil for holding a clandestine meeting at Wolverhampton.
+Following the execution of his great-nephew, Robert Devereux, 2nd Earl of Essex, for treason, Edward Devereux and several of his relatives were reported to Robert Cecil for holding a clandestine meeting at Wolverhampton.
 However, no charges were ever brought regarding this.

 Edward Devereux acquired considerable wealth during his lifetime.
 For a payment of £1000 to support efforts for suppressing a rebellion in Ireland, King James I of England created him Baronet of Castle Bromwich on 25 November 1611 (10 Jac 1).
 He was knighted the following year.
 When his son and heir, Walter Devereux, married his second wife (probably in January 1615), Edward settled on him the Herefordshire manor of Stoke Lacy.